TrojanSports - Stars of 2001 USC Elite Eight team reflect 20 years later amid Trojans run

 Blu: "It was really big for our team.
 I know it was big for the school, but for us as individuals it was really big because that was what Henry Bibby and [assistant coaches] Dave Miller and Silvey Dominguez, that's what they talked about was our class, our team starting a tradition, something to put USC basketball on the map."

 Turner: "Shoutout our managers.
 If you've ever seen a manager run a suicide [sprint] at a NCAA tournament, it's a sight to behold.
 Bibby was as hard on our managers as he was on us.
 Those guys during that tournament time, they were going through it.
 We had a manager named John and Ryan, and these two kids were about as dedicated as could be.
-They definitely need a shoutout as well because those guys were behind the scenes washing uniforms, making sure we were straight, had everything we need in our rooms, all that kind of stuff. ...
+They definitely need a shoutout as well. ...
 And Bibby would make the managers run suicides.
 For them to deal with it and have that part of a memory for what they contributed, I'm not sure we really got to say thank you then just because we were young and didn't have that level of maturity, but they were a big part of our success and never got the credit and Bibby put them through hell.
 Great group of guys."

 Bibby: "Coaching at 'SC and getting to the Elite Eight is the most gratifying part of my basketball career, and I've won three NCAA championships [as a player], I've won NBA championships, I've won minor league championships, I've played in the NBA, coached in the NBA, and coaching at 'SC is the top of the line for my career and going to the Elite Eight.
 It's the best.
 To put together a group of guys like that and get the support of 'SC fans -- they supported me, they traveled with me, I loved those people -- and 'SC will always be a part of my family."